 Specifically, they can set the start date, finish date, expected lead time, or set the due date for each plan.
-Having a calendar which visually maps out all plans will give the manager an overview of their business.
-As a result, they can utilize resource in the most effective manner.
+Having a calendar that visually maps out all plans will give the manager an overview of their business.
+As a result, they can utilize resources in the most effective manner.

 Lot number/serial number management

-Many industries (such as pharmacy, food, or beverage) requires high-level inventory management.
-They might require a lot and serial number tracking management system.
+Many industries (such as pharmacy, food, or beverage) require high-level inventory management.
+They might require a lot and serial number tracking management systems.

-Normally, business owners would need to manage two types of lot & serial number.
+Normally, business owners would need to manage two types of lot & serial numbers.

 The first one is the lot and the serial number of the material.
 This helps the business owner know which provider they bought the material from.
 It also lets them know when they purchased the material.
-Thanks to this, business owner can utilize material in a first-in-first-out basis and avoid the expired material problem.
+Thanks to this, business owners can utilize the material on a first-in-first-out basis and avoid the expired material problem.

 Multi-stage production management